LeidyGil/leidygil.github.io/SQL_English.md

 JOIN proyectos p
 ON e.id = p.id_empleado;

--- Repetitive groups part 2
+### Repetitive groups part 2
 -- There are more than one way to have repetitive groups in a table.

 -- Repetitive groups
 -- Repetitive groups are sets of fields that repeat within a table.
 -- However, there are several ways in which these repetitive groups can appear in a table.

--- In the previous exercise, we saw an example of a repetitive group where there were several fields with the same purpose.
+-- In the previous exercise, we saw an example of a repetitive group WHERE there were several fields with the same purpose.
 -- For example: telefono1, telefono2, and telefono3.
 -- Another way to have repetitive groups is to have multiple values in a single field.